grxdiii/COP-3223/README.md

 # COP 3223C
-Intro to Programming with C - by Dr. Niels Da Vitoria Lobo
+Intro to Programming with C - with Dr. Niels Da Vitoria Lobo